Luis Spota: Filmography

 Other films based on his work include Roberto Gavaldón's acclaimed drama En La Palma de Tu Mano (In the Palm of Your Hand), which won all the top Ariel Awards of 1951; The Empty Star (La estrella vacía), directed by Emilio Gómez Muriel and starring María Félix in 1960; Ismael Rodríguez's The Paper Man (El hombre de papel, 1963) with a performance by Ignacio López Tarso that won him the Golden Gate Award for Best Actor at the San Francisco International Film Festival; and Arturo Ripstein's Cadena perpetua (1979).

 Spota also directed several action films and the anthology film Amor en cuatro tiempos (Love in Four Times, 1955), starring Arturo de Córdova, Marga López, Jorge Mistral, Silvia Pinal and Ariadne Welter.

-Boxing & Lucha Libre
+Boxing and lucha libre

 He was president of Mexico Boxing and Lucha libre Commission from 1959 until the day of his death in 1985.

 He was the first President of the World Boxing Council (WBC) from February 1963 until September 1968.